DamKilling/Deep_Read/README.md

 # Deep Read 📚
+## Team

+This project is developed and maintained by the Deep Read team.

+- Xingjian Shi
+- Xinyu Zhang
 Deep Read is a production-ready,  minimalist English Graded Reading application built with Flutter.
 It features interactive reading (tap-to-translate, full-sentence translation), a local Vocabulary Book (错词本), and a Supabase backend for managing real books and chapters.

 ## ✨ Features